 Violating these fundamentals means to not do it.
 At All.

 Avoiding these ‘Basics’ means proper planning and execution.
 The best way to execute it is to follow your Sales Process.
 Each Sales Process has ‘Major Customer Interactions’ in it.
 The Major Interactions sometimes require a Remote Sales Rep to attend a physical Sales Call.
 Mapping out the Buying Process and creating a Sales Process to it, allows you to identify these interactions.
 And when you need to attend them face to face.
 Remember, Virtual Selling is not a ball and chain to your desk.

 The first step is to get definite answers to the questions above.
 You can then begin to understand how you move to a virtual concept.
 Next is to decide who is going virtual and when.
 Only then can you begin to pilot the concept in your organization.

 We have seen these transformations go really well….and some get the Sales VP fired.
 Give us a call or contact us here.
-We can help.
+We can help with all aspect of sales training and the virtual selling process.
 And good luck.
 The world is going virtual.
 Just make sure it’s right for you.

 Daniel Perry is a partner at The Brevet Group.
 He leverages nearly 30 years of experience leading sales teams and helping complex sales organizations become elite performers.